 Are you looking for more shapes than you currently see in your Editor?
-You can access additional shapes through our existing More Shapes library, importing Visio Stencils or SVG files, and searching thousands of images from Lucidchart, Bing, and Iconfinder.
+You can access additional shapes by using our More Shapes library, importing Visio Stencils or SVG files, and searching thousands of images from Lucidchart, Bing, and Iconfinder.

 - Simply press “M” on your keyboard, OR click “Shapes” on the top left side of the editor.